The experience of being, breathing, and moving in the natural world - developing pathways for understanding and transforming our inner world.

 Therapy in the Natural Environment

 My work with clients in the outdoors connects psychotherapeutic ideas with research from environmental psychology and ecopsychology, which focus on our interaction with our environment.
-I also give attention to the body in outdoor psychotherapy, incorporating the body work ideas of Merete Holm Brantbjerg (Relational Trauma Therapy) and those of Sandra Reeve from her Move into Life practice.
+I also give attention to the body in outdoor psychotherapy, incorporating body work and ecological movement practice, where helpful.

 Originally my interest in outdoor psychotherapy developed from an experience as a participant on a Wilderness Immersion trip on Skye in 2007.
 Since then I have (along with my late colleague Martin Jordan), developed a pioneering psychotherapeutic approach incorporating the natural environment.